|DIRECTOR||Professor Olwen Purduefirstname.lastname@example.org|

 Savannah Dodd is a PhD candidate in anthropology.
 Her research aims to understand the processes of constructing photography archives in Northern Ireland, focusing particularly on the employment of ethical regimes when decisions are made in the archival process.
 Furthermore, by investigating the meaning of truth in photography and in archives, the evidentiary quality of photographs, the affective force of photographs, and the relationships between photographs, archives, and memory, her PhD research will look at the impact of photography archives on how Northern Irish society creates narratives about its history.
 She is the founder and Director of the Photography Ethics Centre, which seeks to raise awareness of photography ethics through educational training programmes.

-Lucy Wray is a PhD Candidate at QUB.
+Dr Lucy Wray was awarded her PhD in history in 2022.
 Her project entitled, ‘The Photographer and the City: the work of A.R.
 Hogg in recording social conditions in early twentieth-century Belfast’ works in collaboration with National Museum Northern Ireland.
 As well as photographic history, her research interests include poverty and welfare, civic space and culture and class.
+She currently works as a Postdoctoral Research Associate at Ulster University managing the Madill Archive Project.